sweeneyngo/sweeneyngo.github.io/src/posts/acronyms-and-markov-chains.md

 nextWord = futureWords[rand.Intn(len(futureWords))]
 ```

+As you can see, we want to get all the possible future states from our current word, then choose at random from these future states the next word to add on to our passphrase.
+If we reach a potential endword (no future states), then we can return our passphrase.

-For finding candidate start words, we can either (1) leverage words we encounter in corpus with a capital letter, or (2) indicate start words through a separate data structure.
-I went with the latter, with an example code here:
+To find starting words, we can (1) use capitalized words in the corpus or (2) maintain a separate list of start words.
+Here’s an example of using the latter approach:

 ```go
 func (m *MarkovChain) addSentence(sentence string) {